Login to Access Speaker Presentations

 Rosemary Collier, Professor, School of Life Sciences at Warwick University

-Emerging Pest Insect Problems – Sweet Midge and Cabbage Stem Flea Beetles
+Emerging Pest Insect Problems – Swede Midge and Cabbage Stem Flea Beetle

 Dr Catherine Eyre, Plant Pathology Consultant, ADAS Horticulture